Scholarships to Study in Europe

 In case you don't know me...

 I'm Liza, an American student who took my education abroad after graduating high school.
-My initial motivation was avoiding the crippling student debt which has become so unfortunately normalized in the US.
+My initial motivation was avoiding the crippling student debt that has, unfortunately, become so normalized in the US.

 Four (debt-free) years later, I have graduated from Anglo-American University in Prague with a Bachelors in Humanities, Society and Culture, and have just started grad school at Vrije Universiteit Brussel studying New Media and Society.